 Click here for more information on the Mt.
 Hood National Forest.

 The campground is managed by Portland General Electric, under a partnership with the U.S. Forest Service; more information can be found here

 Generators: Generators are prohibited during quiet hours.
-Generators may not be run outside of quiet hours to power medical devices or other equipment.
+Generators may not be run during quiet hours to power medical devices or other equipment.